 The majority of brokerages work only with institutional investors, but several are set up to also handle retail (individual) investors.
 These firms maintain online trading systems and reports in English and provide telephone/email customer support.
 These brokerages provide a good and convenient way to participate in the Israeli capital market through investing on the TASE, both for the small and larger investors.
 Client securities are held in the client's name centrally at the Tel Aviv Stock Exchange through one of these brokerages.

 From our extensive experience facilitating client investment in Israel, we've found the best brokerages are: Interactive Brokers, Meitav Dash Trade and IBI.
 These brokerages offer low commissions per trade and good customer service.
 Many Wise Money Israel clients hold their investments at these brokerages and have been satisfied with their service.
 Each brokerage is set up to handle the needs of Israeli and non-Israeli investor and English speakers, and have English online interfaces for investment.
 Contact us for details on the rates Wise Money Israel has with each brokerage for the clients we manage.

 What's the process?

-Opening an individual, joint or organizational Israeli investment account requires filling out an application and for some countries providing identification.
-Wise Money Israel has helped hundreds of clients open their brokerage account remotely via the Internet and also in person if/when the client is in Israel.
+Opening an individual, joint or organizational/nonprofit Israeli investment account requires filling out an application and for some countries providing identification.
+Wise Money Israel has helped hundreds of clients for over a decade open their brokerage account remotely via the Internet and also in person if/when the client is in Israel.
 Israeli and non-Israelis alike can open accounts.

-Some of the above mentioned brokerage firms have a minimum opening account balance of $5,000 USD and other do not.
+Some of the above mentioned brokerage firms have a minimum opening account balance and other do not.
 You may wire your funds or transfer funds online with these brokerages, and one brokerage also accepts checks.
 Several brokerages pay interest on cash deposits when Israel's interest rate is sufficiently high.
 Funds can be withdrawn at any time from your investment account to your bank with a simple phone call or email as necessary.